Claude vs. ChatGPT: How do they compare?

 Compare Anthropic's Claude vs. OpenAI's ChatGPT in terms of features, model options, costs, performance and privacy to decide which generative AI tool better suits your needs.

-ChatGPT is likely today's most widely recognizable LLM-based chatbot.
+ChatGPT is arguably the most widely recognized AI chatbot available today.
 Since its launch in late 2022, ChatGPT has attracted both consumer and business interest due to its powerful language abilities, user-friendly interface and broad knowledge base.

-Claude, Anthropic's answer to ChatGPT, is a more recent entrant to the AI race, but it's quickly become a competitive contender.
-Co-founded by former OpenAI executives, Anthropic is known for its prioritization of AI safety, and Claude stands out for its emphasis on reducing risk.
+Claude, Anthropic's answer to ChatGPT, was a later entrant to the AI race, but it quickly became a competitive contender.
+Co-founded by former OpenAI executives, Anthropic is known for prioritizing AI safety, and Claude reflects that ethos with an emphasis on reducing model risk.

 While both Claude and ChatGPT are viable options for many use cases, their features differ and reflect their creators' broader philosophies.
 To decide which LLM is the best fit for you, compare Claude vs. ChatGPT in terms of model options, technical details, privacy and other features.

-TechTarget Editorial compared these products using hands-on testing, analysis of informational materials from OpenAI and Anthropic, user reviews on tech blogs and Reddit, and industry and academic research papers.
+TechTarget Editorial compared these products using hands-on testing, documentation and model notes from OpenAI and Anthropic, user feedback from tech blogs and forums, and industry and academic research.

 Claude and ChatGPT are names for chatbot products, not specific LLMs.
 When interacting with Claude or ChatGPT, users can choose to run different model versions under the hood, whether using a web or mobile app or calling an API.